 Start Making Lists

 I personally like having it on my phone, because if I’m out and about and think of something, I always have my phone with me.
-Here are some of the lists I have going right now:
+Here are some of the lists I have going:

 - Things to sell (furniture, appliances, vehicles, etc.)

-- Things to take with us—anything that won’t be packed (bedding, toys, some kitchen tools, our important notebook, etc.) I keep all of my to-do lists on my phone.
+- Things to take with us—anything that won’t be packed (bedding, a few toys, some kitchen tools, our important notebook, etc.) I keep all of my to-do lists on my phone.

 - Things to do before we move (get my daughter’s birth certificate, landscape/clean-up the yard, find a realtor, etc.)

 - Things to do when we get to our destination (switch over Tricare, find new doctors, etc.)